MintedWithLovelace/MintedWithLovelace/README.md

-# Minted
+# MintedWith
-A Cardano Blockchain dApp
+A Cardano Blockchain dApp coming in Alpha, December